 Our first encounter with Dennis Fano’s Novo brand was in early 2016 and his achingly cool offsets have been the subject of much gear-lust in these parts ever since.
-The Mirus is the new kid on the block and is essentially a semi-hollow version of the solidbody Serus model.
+The Miris is the new kid on the block and is essentially a semi-hollow version of the solidbody Serus model.
 Although all Novos share the same basic outline, there’s a huge level of aesthetic variation on offer thanks to a choice of pickups and hardware, a rainbow of finishes in various levels of distress and plenty more custom options besides.

 Whether they’ve had Fano, Novo or Rivolta stamped on the headstock, Dennis’ electric guitar designs have long betrayed a love for both Fender offsets and Rossmeisl-era Rickenbackers.
-The Mirus J is a wonderful collision of some of those styling cues, and as such we have an offset-body outline that’s Jazzmaster-like below the waist, while the pointed horns have their Ricky DNA accentuated by authentically irregular checkerboard binding.
+The Miris J is a wonderful collision of some of those styling cues, and as such we have an offset-body outline that’s Jazzmaster-like below the waist, while the pointed horns have their Ricky DNA accentuated by authentically irregular checkerboard binding.
 The vibe is not a million miles away from a Fano RB6 Thinline that we encountered in another life and really should have bought.

 The tempered-pine body’s raised grain looks fabulous under the thin nitrocellulose Cat’s Eye Burst, and the Novo workshop’s ageing job is impressively detailed, as always.
 The wear isn’t just skin deep, either – it has major implications for playability.

 Around the back of the medium-C maple neck (also heat treated, like the body), the burnished timber is a dead ringer for a heavily played and oxidised mid-60s Fender, both in look and feel.
-With the addition of a generous rollover at the edges of its purplish rosewood slab fingerboard and nicely rounded fret ends, the Mirus has the immediate familiarity of a vintage favourite and the playing experience is smooth and drag-free.
+With the addition of a generous rollover at the edges of its purplish rosewood slab fingerboard and nicely rounded fret ends, the Miris has the immediate familiarity of a vintage favourite and the playing experience is smooth and drag-free.

 Back at the body end, things get a little less Fender and a lot more Gibson, thanks to a pair of Lollar mini-humbuckers mounted in Les Paul Deluxe-style rings and a Schroeder wrapover bridge, which incorporates six individually adjustable brass saddles.
 With just a master volume and tone and a three-way toggle pickup selector switch, the controls are simple.